Aditya-Rai/car-waiting-time-tracker/Readme.md

 Logging support (--logs logs)

-Highly configurable via constants.py
+Highly configurable via config.json

 ---
-✏️ How to Draw the ROI
+✏️ How to Draw the ROI (Works only when running without docker)
 ---

+Make sure the flag SHOW_INFERENCE:True in config.json

-By default the system will use the ROI from the constants.py
+By default the system will use the ROI from the config.json

 A pop-up window will open when the script starts